Power-Lab/power-transformation-lab-site/README.md

   the image cannot load
 - `banner_color`: An optional background color for the div containing the hero text, to create the effect of the hero text being a banner.
+- `long_title`: Optional boolean that makes the font size of the title smaller on screen sizes between the `lg` and `md` breakpoints

 ## Adding posts